Sport in London: Olympics and Paralympics

 London has hosted the Summer Olympics in 1908 at White City and 1948 at Wembley Stadium.
 In July 2005 London was chosen to host the Games in 2012, making it the first city in the world to host the Summer Olympics three times.

-London hosted the Paralympic Games in 2012, for the first time.
+London also hosted the Paralympic Games in 2012, for the first time, though it hosted the Stoke Mandeville Games in 1948 which was a forerunner of the Paralympics.

-The 2012 games saw massive development in the East London, particularly Stratford, which is home to the Queen Elizabeth Olympic Park, Olympic Stadium and many major venues.
-Other events were spread out across the city, from Wembley Stadium in the north-west to Wimbledon in the south.
+The 2012 games saw massive development in the East London, particularly Stratford, which is home to the Queen Elizabeth Olympic Park, Olympic Stadium (now London Stadium) and many major venues.
+Other venues included Wembley Stadium, Wimbledon, Horse Guards Parade.

 Commonwealth Games

 London hosted the second British Empire Games (now known as the Commonwealth Games) at White City Stadium in 1934.